 Investment trading platforms have enabled diverse investment portfolios to be created and managed in a risk controlled and efficient manner.
 A platform provides the technology to invest in a wide range of investments and investment wrappers, with the convenience of holding all layers your wealth together.
 The risk to you as a client is low due to the underlying investments being managed by a variety of fund managers and individual funds each being protected by the Financial Services Compensation Scheme.
 Without holding your investments on one of these platforms it would be almost impossible for us to provide you with the complexity of investment portfolios that we currently do.

 Some investments cross the line in not only being set up for their investment potential, but also offering significant tax breaks.
 Nearly everyone is familiar with ISA’s and pensions, being the most obvious tax efficient investments, but there are others that are higher risk in nature, but with greater benefits.
 Investments that qualify for approved government tax breaks into Venture Capital Trusts and Enterprise Investment Schemes are examples of these.
 These are approved schemes designed to encourage investing into smaller companies to help them to expand, or indeed as initial investment into start up companies.
 These are not suitable for all, but will be recommended where appropriate.

 Our team of professionals at Aurea pride ourselves on going over and beyond for our clients, firmly setting the foundations of your investments to ensure we bring your vision to life.
-Contact one of our advisors, and we can help if you’re not sure about what type of investments would suit you best.
+Contact one of our advisors via our contact form, or by phone on 01733 345525, and we can help if you’re not sure about what type of investments would suit you best.